treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 hello!
 ```

-You'll see `repr` used when logging, handling exceptions, and implementing dunder methods.
+You'll see `repr` used when logging, handling exceptions and implementing dunder methods.

 ### super